-that the CSRD recently changed Bylaw 900 and increased the allowable dock size to 30 m.
+stated that the proposed dock size is very small especially given that the CSRD recently changed Bylaw 900 and increased the allowable dock size to 30 m2.
 He has no concerns about the size of the dock.

-The DSA explained that the proposed amendments to Bylaw No. 900 are only at first reading so at this time the bylaw only permits docks with a maximum upward facing surface area of 24 m.
+The DSA explained that the proposed amendments to Bylaw No. 900 are only at first reading so at this time the bylaw only permits docks with a maximum upward facing surface area of 24 m2.